danforthcenter/plantcv/docs/pipeline_parallel.md

 ### Running PlantCV workflows over a flat directory of images

 !!! note
-    We will try and update PlantCV so that it can run over flat directories in a more flexible manner.
-    But for now please follow the instructions on Running PlantCV over a flat directory carefully.
+    PlantCV can analyze images in parallel that are stored in a directory (including subdirectories).
+Our aim is to make this process as flexible as possible but consistency in naming images is key.
+Ideally image filenames are constructed of metadata information separated by a consistent delimiter (though we provide a regular expression-based parser if needed).
+Please follow the instructions below carefully, but future updates will support more complex image selection and grouping functionality.

 In order for PlantCV to extract all of the necessary metadata from the image files, image files need to be named in a particular way.

 **Image name might include:**